top of page

 About Megan Hyde

-Megan Hyde is a Boston-based interdisciplinary artist working across performance, video, sound, sculpture, and installation.
-Her work explores ideas of memory, desire, repression, and perception, often through the lens of embodiment.
+Megan Hyde (b.1983) is a Boston-based interdisciplinary artist working across performance, video, animation, sound, sculpture, and installation.
+Her practice explores processes of change and transformation and envisions otherworldly spaces that center interconnectivity through a queer and intersectional feminist lens.

 In 2024 Megan received her MFA in Interdisciplinary Studio Art from the School of the Museum of Fine Arts, Tufts University.
 Her work has been featured in solo exhibitions at Women's Work in Poughkeepsie (2022) and Cool Change Contemporary in Perth (2021) and recent group exhibitions at